tillitis/tillitis-key1/hw/application_fpga/core/timer/README.md

 completed.

-If the free running mode is set (default off), the counter will not stup when the number of cycles defined by (prescaler * timer) has been reached.
+If the free running mode is set (default off), the counter will not stpp when the number of cycles defined by (prescaler * timer) has been reached.
 Instead the timer continues until the CTRL_STOP_BIT is asserted.
-Note that in free running mode, the ADDR_PRESCALER shall be set to one (1).

 ## API
 The following addresses define the API for the timer: